bitcoin/bitcoin/contrib/linearize/README.md

 # Linearize
 Construct a linear, no-fork, best version of the Bitcoin blockchain.
+The scripts run using Python 3 but are compatible with Python 2.

 ## Step 1: Download hash list